André Grandclément

-André Grandclément (28 July 1909–July 1944) was a leader in the French resistance during the Second World War, who became a double agent.
+André Grandclément (28 July 1909 – 27 July 1944) was a leader in the French Resistance during the Second World War, who turned traitor and became a double agent, assisting the Nazi regime to significantly weaken the resistance movement in Bordeaux.

 Early life

-André Marie Hubert Grandclément was born in Rochefort on 28 July 1909, the son of Admiral Raoul Gaston Grandclémentand Amelie de Barole.
+André Marie Hubert Grandclément was born in Rochefort on 28 July 1909, the son of Admiral Raoul Gaston Grandclément and Amelie de Barole.
 He was educated in Paris, Beirut, and Tunis.
 He joined the army in 1928, and married for the second time in 1929.
 After suffering a serious fall from a horse in 1934 he left the army and became an insurance broker in Bordeaux.